 DIFFERENT APPROACHES TO AGING AND AGING STRATEGIES

 It has indeed been established that most of the lost revenue in medical offices is as a result of the aging report not being worked regularly.
-This implies that aging of your account receivables is vital to watch because the older bills get, the harder and more expensive they become to collect.
-The rise in patient’s financial responsibility in recent past has even compounded the challenge in resolving aged receivables.
+This implies that the aging of your account receivables is vital to watch because the older bills get, the harder and more expensive they become to collect.
+The rise in the patient’s financial responsibility in the recent past has even compounded the challenge in resolving aged receivables.
 With the multitude of new health insurance plans available to patients who are unfamiliar with how it works, medical practitioners continually have increasing aged bills, thus affecting their account receivables.
-It, therefore, becomes imperative for practices to thinker different approaches as well as develops strategies that will effectively minimize aged medical bills.
+It, therefore, becomes imperative for practices to a thinker of different approaches as well as develops strategies that will effectively minimize aged medical bills.

 Here are a few steps;

 HAVE DETAILED ANALYSIS SYSTEMS

 There is every need that your practice develops a system of tracking patients’ account receivables.
 Have a clear opinion of what is driving your patient’s account receivables and do not treat all bills as a whole.
 Once you notice that the patient’s bill is rising quickly, for example, that could imply inconsistencies in your front-desk processes or the way employees interact with patients about your practice’s financial policy.
 It could also point to a more significant issue relating to centralized billing deficiency.
 Therefore all systems must be analyzed, and shortfalls treated immediately to prevent aging bills.

 ESTABLISH A HIGH PRIORITY DESK FOR INSURANCE VERIFICATION